LeerixLabs/artemis-core/README.md

 ```

 ### Running Tests
-This will run the Jasmin tests via Karma
+This will run the tests
 ```sh
 gulp test
 ```